Facing a Probation Violation in Fort Worth / Tarrant County?

 A probation violation or revocation in Fort Worth or surrounding city could have serious consequences.
 It is important once you believe you have violated your probation to call a Fort Worth criminal attorney immediately.
-I have handled numerous probation revocations and it is critical you have an aggressive and knowledgeable Fort Worth criminal lawyer on your side.
+The Fulgham Law Firm and our team of 5 Former Prosecutors have handled numerous probation revocations and it is critical you have an aggressive and knowledgeable Fort Worth criminal lawyer on your side.
 A probation revocation in Fort Worth could carry with it the prospect of jail time and other devastating consequences.

 Contact our Fort Worth office now at 817-886-3078 for a free and confidential consultation with a skilled Probation Violation Attorney.